CourseChat/CivEng112/assets/news/water-news.md

 Journal of Environmental Management: Focuses on environmental management and sustainability.
 Website: www.journals.elsevier.com/journal-of-environmental-management

-Journal of the American Water Resources Association (JAWRA): Publishes multidisciplinary research on water resources.
+[Journal of the American Water Resources Association (JAWRA)](awra.org/jawra) - Publishes multidisciplinary research on water resources.
-Website: awra.org/jawra

 Hydrology and Earth System Sciences: Discusses hydrology and its interactions with other Earth systems.
 Website: www.hydrology-and-earth-system-sciences.net